microsoft/nn-Meter/docs/builder/prepare_backend.md

 Next, we will introduce how to setup the device and get connection to the backend.

 ## Setup Device

 ### TFLite Android Guide

-Introduction of Android Device and TFLite platform
+TODO: Introduction of Android Device and TFLite platform

 #### 1. Install ADB and Android SDK
 Follow [Android Guide](https://developer.android.com/studio) to install adb on your host device.